-MSDSs are not required to disclose the specific type of oil being transported.
-As we saw in the Kalamazoo spill, the MSDS noted that "crude oil" had been spilled and did not specify that dilbit was the actual product in the pipeline.
-This affected the clean up crew's response and resulted in public and environmental health concerns.
+MSDSs currently do not describe the specific type of oil being transported.
+In the Kalamazoo River spill, the MSDS detailed that "crude oil" had been spilled, but did not specify that dilbit was the actual product in the pipeline.
+This affected the nature of the response and resulted in additional public and environmental health concerns.
+In the Mayflower ExxonMobil Pipeline spill, it was not confirmed by the responsible party for 12 days that the product spilled was in fact a diluted bitumen product and not, as initially described, a heavy crude oil.

-Recommendation: adopt the Washington regulation discussed in Section 8.4.2.1 as national requirment.
+Recommendation: Consider the Washington regulation discussed in Section 8.4.2.1 as a potential model for other regions.

-Response plans do not address the potential for oil sands products to act as nonfloating oils in the case of spill.
-There is a concern that in certain scenarios oil sands products could have the characteristics of group V-or non-floating-oils.
-However, the contingency planning requirements for group V oils outlined in section 8.3.4 do not apply to oil sands products.
+Response plans do not address the potential for oil sands products to act as non-floating oils in the case of spill.
+There is a concern that under certain conditions, oil sands products could have the characteristics of Group V-or non-floating-oils.
+However, the contingency planning requirements for Group V oils outlined in section 8.3.4 do not apply to oil sands products.

-Recommendation: regional and area response plans should reflect the fact that in the case of a spill of oil sands products, there is the potential for the material to sink or be suspended in the water column unless there is sufficient laboratory or field data to demonstrate otherwise.
+Recommendation: Regional and area response plans should reflect the fact that in the event of a spill of oil sands products, there is the potential for the material to sink or be suspended in the water column.
+Recognizing that equipment and capabilities to respond to submerged oil are currently limited, the primary value of inclusion in contingency plans would be for responder and resource manager awareness.
+However, this may change as new technologies are developed and adopted for Group V oil spill response.